quantau/Competitive-Programming/readme.md

-This is where I will place my competitive Programming solves.
+This is where I will place my Competitive Programming solves.